-James Hilton “Lost Horizons” may have seemed somewhat fictional, however Shangri-La is very real and utilizes more advanced space age”star wars”technology than traditional castles as part of a third world existence far more advanced than originally imaginable and one that truly “attacks the sensors“.
+James Hilton “Lost Horizons” may have seemed somewhat fictional, however Shangri-La is very real and utilizes more advanced space age “star wars” technology than traditional castles as part of a third world existence far more advanced than originally imaginable and one that is designed to truly “attack the senses“.

 Why China ?
 In terms of tradition, from the oldest civilization on earth, the single significant contribution may have in fact well come from the most important Himalayan Bhutan in what is recognized as > The Living of Eden” in Tibetan and highly respected while reversed as the highest Buddhist Kingdom it became rich cultural tradition with lightened consciousness which virtually changed their quiet compassion from absolute silent love and without saying a thing !
 And Shangri-La remained like > another world.

 Comparing Cultures >> Note that of the 62,000 living within what remains of the original Shangri-La valley, less than 5% were literate three decades ago.
 Today, 78% now speak English with a 98% graduation rate and four have graduated college while two are now doctors.
 (Wake up America !)